Specialism

 Is it all plain sailing from here on?

-The best place to start is to speak to a chartered architect who has experience of producing design solutions for success brownfield land planning applications.
-If you have questions or want to know more, then these are the people that will guide you.
+The best place to start is to speak to a chartered architect who has experience in producing design solutions for successful brownfield land planning applications.
+If you have questions or want to know more, then these are the best people to guide you.
 Meeting all the demands of the local planning office is about understanding what they want and dealing with it.
-An architect will have seen this a thousand times before and can help you on the way.
+An architect will have seen this one thousand times before and can help you on the way.

 Dealing with the local planning authority: What you need to consider